ovh/docs/pages/platform/kubernetes-k8s/vrack-k8s-custom-gateway/guide.en-us.md

 ### Routers

-To delete an Openstack router, you have to remove linked ports before.
+To delete an Openstack router, you must first remove the related ports.

 > [!tabs]
 > Bash